-A crash can damage the airbag systems in the vehicle.
+A crash can damage the airbag

+systems in the vehicle.
 A damaged airbag system may not properly protect you and your passenger(s) in a crash, resulting in serious injury or even death.
-To help make sure the airbag systems are working properly after a crash, have them inspected and any necessary replacements made as soon as possible.
+To in serious injury or even death. help make sure the airbag systems are working properly after a crash, have them inspected and any necessary replacements made as soon as possible.